andrjb/aips/README.md

 AnetaBTC Improvement Proposals (AIPs) specify and/or describe standards, processes, changes to the core protocol of AnetaBTC or provide guidelines to the AnetaBTC Community.

-Please check out [AIP-1](aip-0001.md) for better understanding how AIPs work and what is expected of the format of an AIP.
+Please refer to [AIP-1](aip-0001.md) for better understanding how AIPs work and what is expected of the format of an AIP.

 | # | Title | Status |
 | ---  | ---  | ---  |